 So maybe the torture of holding a garage sale was actually the punishment I deserved for having such a pathetic one?

 Anyway…I still don’t have a shiny new 4 iron waffle maker.

 In fact, I made this Chicken and Waffle Sandwich recipe with my trusty old 2 iron waffle maker.

 It’s beaten up and stained and a chunk of the plastic has broken off.
 It even looks kinda gross.
 But it continues to make really fantastic homemade waffles.

 Plus, it still made waffles excellent enough to win this contest (Runner up in 2015’s Maple Lodge Farms Family Recipe Challenge).
 But that’s also because this is not your typical waffle chicken sandwich.
 It’s a healthier version that uses low-fat chicken breakfast strips and it’s both sweet and savoury, with a little zip of spice.
 It can be served as a breakfast, brunch or even dinner.
 If you are pressed for time, store-bought waffles can be substituted for homemade.

 I guess I could have gone and bought myself a shiny new waffle maker by now.
-But why get more stuff that requires getting rid of other stuff?
+One day I will…For now, why get more stuff that requires getting rid of other stuff?
 We all know how that went over last time.